AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/index.md

 ## Configuration keys

-You can update the SDK configuration, including the Messaging configuration values, programatically by using the following information.
+You can update the SDK configuration, including the Messaging configuration values, programmatically by using the following information.

 | Key | Required | Description | Data Type | Operating System |
 | :--- | :--- | :--- | :--- | :--- |